Oxy949/foundryvtt-show-me-the-roll/README.md

 ## Module settings

 * Auto Expand - Automaticly expand dice roll result for you
+* Hide Roll Formula - Hide the dice formula of the roll
-* Hide Small Roll Result - Show or hide the number right to the dices
+* Hide Small Roll Result - Hide the number right to the dices
-* Hide Total Roll Result - Show or hide the bottom number
+* Hide Total Roll Result - Hide the bottom result number

 ## How it's work?